Kerið: Geology

-Kerið is the northernmost of four craters situated along an 800-meter fissure called the Tjarnarhólar [ˈtʰja(r)tnarˌhouːlar̥] row.
+Kerið is the northernmost of four craters situated along an 800-meter fissure called the Tjarnarhólar /is/ row.
 It was formed through explosive volcanic activity (classified as a maar) and is elliptical, measuring approximately 55 m deep, 170 m wide, and 270 m across.
 The wall of the crater consists of basalt, formed following the cooling of lava, and scoria.
 Sources differ as to when the explosion occurred that created the crater, ranging from 6,420 years ago to 9,000 years ago.

 While most of the crater is steep-walled with little vegetation, one wall is sloped more gently and blanketed with a deep moss.
 The sloped wall can be descended easily.
 The lake at the bottom of the crater is fairly shallow (6–14 meters, depending on the level of groundwater); due to minerals from the soil, the water appears aquamarine.
 Researchers have identified 10 taxa of zooplankton in the lake, primarily from the Rotifera phylum.

 Tourism

 The land on which the crater sits is owned by a private company, Arctic Adventures, which bought the site in 2023.
-The company charges an entrance fee to see the crater of 600 ISK (as of January 2025).
+The company charges an entrance fee to see the crater of 700 ISK (as of March 2026).